This is another in the Expanding Paradigms Series. In this post we will take a look at the role of Teacher as Itinerant/Rabbi.

 Teachers, we will follow you (even if there are nerve paralyzing darts involved).

 Join the conversation!
 What are your thoughts?
 Have we moved the boundaries of what it means to be a Teacher too far?
-Has anything stuck a chord?
+Has anything struck a chord?